contactjavas/modern-wpcs-standard/GUIDELINES.md

-# Neutron PHP Coding Guidelines
+# Modern WPCS Standard's Coding Guidelines

 The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).